Categories: Instruction and information; Jewelry

 "encourage" responsible behavior.
 Until then, it's the Wild West.

-Some may think handmade is an automatic quality boost, that they won't
+Some may think handmade is an automatic quality boost, that their workmanship won't

 be judged too harshly.
 The opposite is true: